What Details Does an Equipment Maintenance Log Include?

 • Photos: Pictures offer visual evidence of repairs and issues, making troubleshooting easier in the future

-Equipment maintenance log components
+Equipment maintenance log infographic

 Factors to Consider When Creating an Equipment Maintenance Log